italic-r/mirsdrapi-rsp-sys/README.md

 These bindings are created using `bindgen` and the provided header.

 #### Status
-This crate is being developed on Linux, and as such will be focusing on peculiarities of Linux only (for now).
-Once the Linux build system is finished, then Windows will come, then OSX if someone is willing to contribute (I do not own an iOS device).
+This crate is developed on Linux, with support for Windows and Mac facilitated by virtual machines.
+While tests are still incomplete, major functions like stream processing and device registration are proven working, so work will begin on the rusty wrapper soon.
+Tests will continue to be filled out, especially to explore methods of working with the API.

 This wrapper is developed on version 2.13.1 of the RSP driver.
 Version 3.01 will be released in the near future, but will be wrapped